Home > Before You Begin

 Refer to the following details about the major migration steps:

 Tenant connection – To use Fly to perform migrations for your tenants, the Tenant Owner or Service Administrators must connect the tenant to AvePoint Online Services at first.
-Refer to for details.
+Refer to Connect your tenant to AvePoint Online Services for details.

 Migration credentials – The credentials are used to connect to your Microsoft 365 tenant or Google workspace.
 Clicking Configure will take you to configure the app profile, service account, and/or Microsoft delegated app profile in AvePoint Online Services.